 I challenge anyone to swap this risk for clarity in those tingly moments!

-Sure, uncertainty in love can lead to emotional discomfort – but only if you analyze it and require immediate results from it.
+Sure, uncertainty in love can lead to emotional discomfort – but only if you analyze it and require immediate results.

 Let love naturally grow and take you where it wants to go.

-Why not embrace uncertainty for as long as you can, immerse yourself in the rush that comes from it, and don’t be quick to decide where it will all end up.
+Why not embrace uncertainty for as long as possible, immerse yourself in the rush that comes from it, and don’t be quick to decide where it will all end up.

 Embrace the moment and the deliciousness of life.

 How are some ways embracing uncertainty has enriched your life?

 Let us know in the comment section below.